JDubbTX/JDubbTX.github.io/_posts/2023-10-12-Base64-encode-decode.markdown

 In the code above, we first define a field of type `sqltype(VARBINARY:100)` to recieve the decoded text.
 We define another field of type `VARCHAR(100) CCSID(1208)` which allows us to translate the binary ebcdic data back to UTF-8 text.
 Unfortunately I haven't found a way to do this in one step.
 If you know of a better way, please mention it in the comments below.

 In summary, while care must be given when defining fields with the correct CCSID values and field types, the IBM i operating system does give us the features we need to encode and decode in base64 just like the rest of the world.

+Code used in this blog post is available in my GITHUB, [here](https://github.com/JDubbTX/IBMiExamples/blob/main/QRPGLESRC/BASE64TST.SQLRPGLE).